 What is the Best Way to Supplement?

 Not all forms of magnesium are created equal with respect to absorption and bioavailability.
-You can supplement internally and externally.
 Some of the best forms of supplemental magnesium are ones chelated to an amino acid such as magnesium gluconate or a Krebs cycle intermediate e.g magnesium citrate, fumarate or malate.
-One of my favourites is Nutri’s MegaMag Muscleze powder.
-A more convenient and efficient way of increasing your levels is through a transdermal magnesium spray in the form of magnesium chloride.
-Try this product by BetterYou.
-This can be applied to the skin before, during and after exercise.
-Being rapidly absorbed it makes an ideal supplement for quick results.
-Magnesium chloride oil or flakes can also be used as a liquid soak either in a bath or footbath.
-For a cheaper option use Epsom Salts (magnesium sulphate) which you can get from any chemist.
-I use a couple of cupfuls in a bath of warm water and soak for 20 minutes.
-This is ideal following exercise to avoid muscle soreness and fatigue.
-It may also encourage a better nights sleep too!
+You can also try magnesium oil sprays.
+These can be applied to the skin before, during and after exercise.
+Magnesium salt flakes like Epsom Salts (magnesium sulphate) which can be added to the bath can be helpful.
+Try 2 cupfuls in a warm bath and soak for 20 minutes after exercise.